telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/how-to/appearance/modal-include-fields.md

 # Make the Include Fields Window Modal

-The example below demonstrates how to access the **Fields to include** filter window and render it as a confirmation dialog in a PivotGrid widget.
+The example below demonstrates how to access the **Fields to include** filter window and render it as a modal dialog in a PivotGrid widget.

 ###### Example